//

 [23] See again the chapter “The Kingdom of God” for more information regarding ruling the nations.

-[24] Some may think of this as being re-baptized, but if you were not baptized according to the instructions given in Scripture (as an adult, after hearing the Gospel and believing, and by immersion), then strictly speaking, you were never baptized to begin with, and you are actually being baptized now for the first time into the Gospel.
+[24] Some may think of this as being re-baptized, but if you were not baptized according to the instructions given in Scripture (as an adult, after hearing the Gospel and believing, and by immersion), then strictly speaking, you were never baptized to begin with, and you are actually being baptized now for the first time.

 [25] See the chapter “Finding a Church.”